-The Medical Assisting program's MAS course sequence starts in fall semester at both the Springfield and Beavercreek campuses.
+The Medical Assisting program's MAS course sequence starts in fall semester at the Springfield campus and spring semester at the Beavercreek campus.
 An evening course sequence starts in spring semester at the Springfield campus.
 While waiting to start MAS courses, students are encouraged to take any of the non-MAS courses in the curriculum of the Medical Assisting program.
 Many of these courses have pre- and/or co-requisites, which are listed with the course description in the College catalog and online.
 Not all courses are offered every term.
 Students should seek guidance from their assigned general academic or faculty advisor prior to registering for courses each term.

 Medical Assisting Petitioning Requirements and Form

 Appropriate scholastic preparation is needed to successfully complete the courses within the Medical Assisting program.
 Students must meet the scholastic requirements listed below to be eligible to petition for entry into the program.